 This is the easiest of all classes.
 Select a nice heavy comb with flat faces, fully capped, no hollow spots, no brace comb on the frame, no yellow travel staining on the cappings.
 Hold it up to a strong light.
 Check that there is no granulation and no pollen.
 Scrape the woodwork clean with a sharp Stanley knife blade.
 Display the frame in a good quality display case with clean glass.

 Cut the pieces of comb carefully and stand them on a grill pan mesh to drain.
 The judge looks for heavy matching pieces of comb, same weight, fully capped on both sides, no liquid honey in the container, no pollen, no honey on the container lid.
 Use the Thorne’s crystal container for the best presentation.
-The judge may remove the comb from the box, and checks that the underside is capped.

 Very eye-catching.
 You can win Best in Show with this class.